Overview on Copyright for Literary Work

 For Copyright Registration, an independent application must be filed with the Registrar along with the description of the work.
 For filing the application, an applicant has to login on the official website.
 For the same-

 After opening the login page, tap on “Click for online Copyright Registration”.
-An applicant shall fill the online “Copyright Registration Form” along with all the requisite documents.
+An applicant shall fill the online “Copyright Registration Form” along with all the requisite necessary papers.
 Once the application is filed, the Registrar will issue a dairy number to the applicant.